-What is Dressage ~ From Lipizzan Horses to Dressage in the Barcelona Olympics ~ Our Experiences
+Lipizzan Horses and Dressage in the 1992 Barcelona Olympics: Our Experiences

 The Art of Dressage

-Dressage is just that...an extremely beautiful art form.
-Dressage riding and dressage horse training combines years of practice for both rider and horse in order to execute these seemingly effortless and yet extremely difficult feats of strength and endurance.
-It can almost be likened to watching a ballet.
+Dressage is just that an extremely beautiful art form.
+Dressage riding and dressage horse training combine years of practice for both rider and horse to execute these seemingly simple and yet complicated feats of strength and endurance.
+It is similar in many ways to watching a ballet.

 Our first experience with seeing this type of horsemanship was in Houston, Texas many years ago.
 We heard that there was to be a performance of the famous Lipizzaner horses and we eagerly purchased tickets.
-We truly did not know what to expect and as we looked down upon the horses and riders, we thought that not much was happening on the field.
+We honestly did not know what to expect, and as we looked down upon the horses and riders, we thought that not much was happening on the field.

-It took a while with the help of an announcer on the public address system to understand the fine moves being made by the Lippizzan horses in conjunction with their riders to fully comprehend what we were viewing.
+It took a while with the help of an announcer on the public address system to understand the beautiful moves being made by the Lipizzan horses in conjunction with their riders to comprehend what we were viewing entirely.
 At that point we became enthralled!

 When we had a chance to view some Olympic games in Barcelona back in 1992, we signed up to get equestrian tickets and ended up getting to see more dressage.
 We were thrilled!